-Combine salmon fillets with a homemade sweet chili glaze for this sweet and spicy, lightly caramelized Thai salmon!
+Combine salmon fillets with sweet chili sauce for this sweet and spicy, lightly caramelized Thai salmon!
 Simply baste it over the grill and drizzle with a little extra sauce before serving for a flavor explosion!

 Grilled Burger Recipes

-Perfect for meat-free Mondays and guests – these black bean burgers combine black beans with leftover rice and several veggies including zucchini for a wholesome, hearty, healthy, veggie burger!
+Perfect for meat-free Mondays and guests – these healthy black bean burgers combine black beans with leftover Instant Pot brown rice and several veggies including zucchini for a wholesome, hearty, healthy, veggie burger!
 Serve up in a bun with lettuce and favorite toppings, like easy guacamole or even ‘naked’ in a salad or rice bowl!

 You only need 5 simple ingredients for these moist and flavorful healthy turkey burgers– no unnecessary ‘fillers’ (like eggs or breadcrumbs) required.
 Instead, rely on a secret ingredient for perfectly moist burgers every time!

-These healthy ground chicken burgers make for flavorful and juicy patties with no breading or batter needed!
-Grill to perfection and serve up in a bun or ‘naked’ alongside grains and salads!
+These ground chicken burgers make for flavorful and juicy patties with no breading or batter needed!
+Grill to perfection and serve up in a bun or ‘naked’ alongside grains and Russian potato salad!

 Looking for a low-carb option?
 These mini turkey sliders are loaded up with all the traditional fixings; bacon, cheese, veggies, and tender turkey patties wrapped up in a lettuce ‘bun’ for a flavorful BBQ appetizer!

 With your grilled protein sorted, it’s the perfect time to chuck some veggies on the grill to create a full meal.
-These grilled vegetables are lightly charred and flavored with a tangy balsamic marinade for veggies the whole family will enjoy!
+This marinade for grilled vegetables is amazing with lightly charred veg and then tossed with a tangy balsamic marinade for veggies the whole family will enjoy!

 All you need is just five ingredients and under 20 minutes for this simple, flavorful grilled zucchini!
 With a simple garlicky flavor and lightly charred results, this zucchini can be enjoyed year-round as a side for potlucks and BBQs!